For an Ecological Tourism!

 In the 21st century, especially if the onerous prophecies of climate scientists are accurate, but even if they are not, we need to find answers to questions of paramount importance, including how and who produces, distributes and stores money, energy and food, and, in the light of the Coronavirus crisis, how quality health, education and housing can be accessible for all.
 But a democratic, progressive tourism, travel and leisure are just as important in an automated economy where we should not have to work as many hours in order to make a decent living.
 In a way, we have to reverse-engineer the pillars of the current system.
 Work must be redefined, re-organised and fairly remunerated.
 Even if not always visible, there are already huge cracks in the status quo - the great transition to a low-carbon, fairer and happier world, is already underway.

-2. Has "Capitalism", after so many failed attempts to replace it, faded away by itself?
+2. Has Capitalism, after so many failed attempts to replace it, faded away by itself?

 "Under socialism much of “primitive” democracy will inevitably be revived, since, for the first time in the history of civilized society the mass of population will rise to taking an independent part, not only in voting and elections, but also in the everyday administration of the state.
 Under socialism all will govern in turn and will soon become accustomed to no one governing."

-Vladimir Lenin, The State and Revolution
+V.I.
+Lenin, The State and Revolution

 "We are convinced that liberty without socialism is privilege and injustice; and that socialism without liberty is slavery and brutality"